wicked-rainman/DAPL/output_data/README.md

-Sample output, derived from sample_input and example_code
+Sample output, derived from sample input by the example code held in ../example_code/example*.c